How do you make large molecules?

 - Evolution at http://johnkyrk.com/evolution.swf.

-- When did the first chemicals appear in Earth's atmosphere and on its surface?
+- When did the first elements appear in Earth's atmosphere and on its surface?

 - List 5 of these early chemicals.